The Directed Grid Theorem

-If instead we obtain the path system, then Lemma~\ref{lem:tournament} implies that $G$ contains a cylindrical grid of order $m\geq k$, which is the first outcome of the Theorem, or a well linked $(p', l\cdot p')$-web with avoidance $c$, for some $p'\geq m\geq p$.
-This yields the second outcome of the Theorem. \end{proof}
+If instead we obtain the path system, then Corollary~\ref{cor:tournament} implies that $G$ contains a cylindrical grid of order $m\geq k$, which is the first outcome of the theorem, or a well-linked $(p', l\cdot p')$-web with avoidance $c$, for some $p'\geq m\geq p$.
+This yields the second outcome of the theorem. \end{proof}

 We close the section with a simple lemma allowing us to reduce every web to a web with avoidance $0$.